Still, I find it overwhelming to think of me, in any way, exhibiting all of these godly character traits.

 If you are an older Christian woman and this doesn’t lie close to your heart and shape your priorities, you should ask yourself, "Why?"
 We don’t all have the same gifts, and we will all respond to God’s call in Titus 2 in different ways.
 However, we must remember that our Lord Jesus Christ has committed younger women to our mentorship.

 It is the desire of my heart to see a new generation of Titus 2 women rise up in our churches—older women who devote themselves to discipling and mentoring younger women.
-Wouldn’t it be wonderful if we committed today to asking God to raise up women like this?
+Wouldn’t it be wonderful if we committed today to ask God to raise up women like this?
 In the meantime, let’s be the answer to our own prayers.

 Change is hard.
 Really hard.
 Whether it’s something wonderful like a job promotion or devastating like a difficult health diagnosis, change brings stress.
 As followers of Jesus, we know He is ultimately in control and yet we are too familiar with feelings of apprehension and uncertainty when our circumstances change.